EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 ## Dependencies

-If the application depends on some other external component/library (including those of other Echo components), it's possible to define the dependencies list for the application.
-In this case the engine will download the dependencies first and launch the application after that.
+If the application depends on some other external component/library (including other Echo components), it's possible to define the dependencies list for the application.
+In this case the SDK engine will download the dependencies first and launch the application after that.
 The dependency is an object with the "url" and the "loaded" fields.
 The "url" field contains the resource URL and the "loaded" field should be defined as a function which returns 'true' or 'false' and indicate whether the resource should be downloaded or not.
 Example:

 	@example
 	Comments.dependencies = [